Information for International Students

 - You must provide a copy of the identity pass of your passport, and financial documentation indicating available funds equal to or exceeding the amount needed to attend Northeastern for at least a full academic year.

-- Once you receive your Certificate of Eligibility, you need to apply for either a F-1 Student Visa or your J-1 Student Visa.
+- Once you receive your Certificate of Eligibility, you need to apply for a F-1 Student Visa.

 - Upon your arrival in Boston, you will need to check-in with the Office of Global Services (OGS).